 Joining the group

 If you'd like to join the lab, email Jonathan and explain why you are interested in the lab.
-When writing your email, use the phrase "[Position Inquiry]" in the subject line (including the brackets).
-Also, please follow this academia-specific advice as well as this general one.
+When writing your email, please use the phrase "[Position Inquiry]" in the subject line (including the brackets) and follow this academia-specific advice as well as this general one.
 (If you're reading this, you're already ahead of the game.)

 Postdoctoral fellows: Interest in the lab's research and a record of excellence in your graduate career are the only requirements for successful candidates.
-In addition to the funded positions available at the lab, there are multiple external funding opportunities for those interested in training in the lab.
+In addition to the funded positions available at the lab, there are multiple external funding opportunities for those interested in joining the lab.
 A full list is detailed here.

 Undergraduate students: We welcome inquires from HUJI undergraduates that are enrolled in the "Amirim" program, or those who would like to do their senior year research exercise in the lab.